markspan/markspan.github.io/_posts/2020-04-08-EventExchanger.md

 ## Disclaimer:

-C-Sharp code to communicate with the hardware the University of Groningen, faculty of Behavioural ans Social Sciences, department of Research Support developed.
+C-Sharp code to communicate with the hardware the University of Groningen, faculty of Behavioural and Social Sciences, department of Research Support developed.

 Code Written by Eise Hoekstra and Mark M. Span, Maintained by Mark M. Span